HausDAO/protocol-guild-contracts/README.md

     - Requires more engagement from members to vote (e.g. quarterly) - though votes can be delegated if preferred
     - Proposing, voting and executing proposals will require members to pay gas (though gasless voting could be achieved via [Snapshot](https://snapshot.org/#/))

-**Onchain membership registry**, updated via DAO proposals, fed into Splits contract:
+**Onchain membership registry**, updated via DAO proposals, fed into Split contract:

 - Pros:
     - Registry becomes "Controller" of 0xSplits contracts, instead of multisig